-The objective of the Challenge is to design, build, and fly a safe and stable model rocket to an altitude of exactly 800 feet while also achieving a total flight duration of between 41 and 43 seconds and returning a payload of two raw hen's eggs undamaged.
-The national winner is the team whose flight vehicle with egg payload comes closest (in the sum of two flights) to exact altitude (800 feet on the first flight and either 25 feet higher or 25 feet lower on the second flight, depending on a coin toss at the Finals) and flight duration (the range of 41-43 seconds on the first flight and 1 second higher or lower, corresponding to the altitude choice made for the second flight) in a safe and stable flight, and returns the eggs from both flights undamaged at the National Finals in May, 2018.
-As in 2017, rockets are required to use two different diameters of body tube, but this year the larger diameter tube must be the one on the bottom (motor end) of the rocket.
-This adds the complexity of designing and building a "transition" section between them.
+The objective of the 2019 challenge is to design, build, and fly a safe and stable model rocket to an altitude of exactly 856 feet (Neil Armstrong set foot on the moon from Apollo 11 at 8:56 PM Houston time on July 20, 1969) while also achieving a total flight duration of between 43 and 46 seconds and returning a payload of three raw hen's eggs (Apollo carried three astronauts) undamaged in a section of the rocket (the "Apollo capsule") that recovers separately from the section containing the rocket motors and fins, using two or more parachutes of nearly the same size (Apollo 11 recovered with three).
+The national winner is the team whose flight vehicle comes closest (in the sum of two flights) to exact altitude (856 feet on the first flight and either 25 feet higher or 25 feet lower on the second flight, depending on a coin toss at the Finals) and flight duration (the range of 43-46 seconds on the first flight and 1 second higher or lower, corresponding to the altitude choice made for the second flight) in a safe and stable flight, and returns the eggs from both flights undamaged at the National Finals in May, 2019.
+There are no requirements concerning rocket body tube diameter this year, except that there must be a portion that can enclose the egg payload, and these eggs may be up to 45 millimeters (1.77 inches) in diameter.

-The ten top-ranking teams from the Finals receive scholarship prize money and their schools/sponsoring organizations receive a cash award to further their rocketry programs, with a combined award pool of \$100,000.
-The TARC champion will compete against teams from the United Kingdom, France, and Japan at the Farnborough International Air Show in England in July 2018.
+The ten top-ranking teams from the Finals receive scholarship prize money (ranging from \$20,000 for first place to \$5,000 for 10th) and their schools/sponsoring organizations receive a \$1000 cash award to further their rocketry programs, with a combined award pool of \$100,000.
+The U.S. 2019 champion will compete against teams from the United Kingdom, France, and Japan in the International Rocketry Challenge at the Paris International Air Show in France in June 2019.